 Professor of Anthropology | Director of Cells to Society (C2S): The Center on Social Disparities and Health at the Institute for Policy Research

 Thom McDade is a biological anthropologist who conducts research on health and human development in relation to social and cultural contexts and processes.
-Much of this work focuses on the health impact of psychosocial stress, and the integration of biological measures into population-based, social science research.
+Much of this work focuses on the long-term effects of early environments, and the integration of biological measures into population-based, social science research.
 He is director of the Laboratory for Human Biology Research, and of Cells to Society (C2S): The Center on Social Disparities and Health.

 McDade's work has appeared in a wide range of journals, including Proceedings of the National Academy of Sciences, Social Science and Medicine, American Journal of Public Health, Demography, American Journal of Clinical Nutrition, American Journal of Human Biology, Medical Anthropology, and Psychosomatic Medicine.
 In 2002, he received a Presidential Early Career Award for Scientists and Engineers (PECASE), the nation's highest honor for scientists early in their career.
 PECASE awardees are drawn from those who have already received prestigious Faculty Early Career Development (CAREER) grants from the National Science Foundation.